What is a Thermal Power Station?

 - Reaction turbine

 The alternator is an electromechanical device.
-The alternator and turbine are coupled together the alternator convert the mechanical energy of the turbine into electrical energy.
-The alternator generates 11KV AC, and the output electrical power of the alternator is delivered to the generation substation where the transformer is connected with the output line of the transformer.
+The alternator and turbine are coupled together the alternator converts the mechanical energy of the turbine into electrical energy.
+The alternator generates 11KV AC, and the output electrical power of the alternator is delivered to the generation substation where the transformer is connected to the output line of the transformer.
 The transformer steps up the generation voltage at 132KV/230KV/400KV or more depending on the distance of the transmission line.

 A condenser is a device that condenses the exhaust steam of the turbine.
-Condenser works for two main purposes such as condenser creates very low pressure at the exhaust steam of the steam turbine and condenser steam is used as feed water into the boiler again.
+Condenser works for two main purposes such as condenser creates very low pressure at the exhaust steam of the steam turbine and condenser steam is used to feed water into the boiler again.
 There are two types of condensers one is a Jet condenser and another is a surface condenser.

-Types of Electrical Equipment
+What are the Types of Electrical Equipment?

-The modern electrical power plant consists of a bunch of electrical components because electrical power generation is not easy and power plant works are divided into different kinds of stages like water fill into the boiler and steam section, cooling section, power generating section, power transmission section.
-For this reason, electrical power plants required a lot of electrical equipment such as.
+The modern electrical power plant consists of a bunch of electrical components because electrical power generation is not easy and power plant works are divided into different kinds of stages like water fill into the boiler and steam section, cooling section, power generating section, and power transmission section.
+For this reason, electrical power plants require a lot of electrical equipment such as.

 - Switchgear equipment